 Should such a stimulatory measure come to fruition, it would sit atop an unprecedented multi-trillion stimulus package that the Federal Reserve has issued thus far.
 The measures taken to reinvigorate the economy have played a key role in pushing gold to new heights, as they have brought inflationary expectations to a boiling point, together with the Fed pledging to keep interest rates near zero for several years to come.

 Whichever candidate notches the victory, should the election indeed go without a hitch, investors don’t seem particularly dissuaded from gold.
-The new environment of negative real yields, zero interest rates and negative-yielding global bonds, along with the specter of inflation, has driven both individual and institutional investors to accumulate a record $111 million ounces of gold so far this year.2020, forbes, kitco, saxo, seeking alpha, UBS
+The new environment of negative real yields, zero interest rates and negative-yielding global bonds, along with the specter of inflation, has driven both individual and institutional investors to accumulate a record $111 million ounces of gold so far this year.2020, Featured, forbes, kitco, saxo, seeking alpha, UBS